 MDCG Position Paper on derogation process for expired certificates

 In December 2022, the Medical Device Coordination Group (MDCG) published a position paper on the application of MDR Article 97 (MDCG 2022-18).
-Under Article 97, manufacturers can request an authorisation to continue placing legacy devices after the Directive’s certificate expires before the issuance of the MDR certificate.
+Under Article 97, manufacturers can be granted an authorisation to continue placing legacy devices after the Directive’s certificate expires before the issuance of the MDR certificate.

-Especially, manufacturers can apply for this derogation under Article 97 only when they have already undertaken reasonable efforts to solve this non-compliance (expired certificate):
+Especially, manufacturers can be granted this derogation under Article 97 only when they have already undertaken reasonable efforts to solve this non-compliance (expired certificate):

 - A notified body must already have accepted the manufacturer’s application for a new certificate.